silverbulletmd/silverbullet/website/Snippets.md

     |^|

 ## Frontmatter
 A template’s [[Frontmatter]] is interpreted by SilverBullet’s [[Templates|template]] engine and removed when instantiated.
-However, to still include frontmatter after instantiation, you can use the `frontmatter` attribute.
+However, to inject frontmatter after instantiation, you can use the `frontmatter` attribute.

 Example: